The world today is causing humankind uncertainty. But don't you think this has been the case since day one?

 Taking charge at home

-You should consider several things if you and your family end up in a scenario where you have limited access or decide to remain at home during or after an emergency.
+If you and your family have limited access or decide to remain at home during or after an emergency, consider several things.
 This will help you manage your food supply as effectively as possible.

 - Use frozen or chilled food items first if the power is out: